microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/tagoperation.md

 Namespace: microsoft.graph

-The operation that handles applying tags to documents.
+The operation that handles applying tags to documents in a review set based on a review set query.

 Inherits from [caseOperation](../resources/caseoperation.md).